mjyeaney/aci-deployment-api/README.md

 ## ACI Deployment API

-This project presents an API shim to deploy configured Azure Container Instances on the fly, and give a preliminary dashboard to monitoring status of the deployed / running images.
+This project presents an API shim to deploy pre-configured Azure Container Instances on the fly, and give a preliminary dashboard to monitoring status of the deployed / running images.

+### What problems does this solve?

+The target use case for this sample application is client applications (i.e., mobile, web, desktop) that should not / do not have enough priviledges to directly call the Azure management API's needed for deploying new resources (such as ACI instances).
+The application leverages a service principal that has the required isloated priviledges without needed to give extended permissions to end user/client applications.

 ### API Methods

 The following API methods are exposed from this application: